 He concluded with a story about how he hosted a Russian lady for the Pesach Seder and spent several hours relating fascinating insights into the Haggadah.
 Following the Seder, the guest remarked how impressed she was by the experience.
-She didn't mention anything about the amazing for non-frum Jews.
-Rabbi Irons closed the evening and emphasized how hundreds of people in Toronto have already invited guests for Shabbos Parashas Lech Lecha. and it's not too late to still invite for this Shabbos and for future Shabbosos.
+She didn't mention anything about the amazing

 Torah that she heard; rather she was so impressed with how the children were helping throughout the Seder.
-We don't realize how lucky we are to be mechanech our children b'derech
+We don't realize how lucky we are to be mechanech our children b'derech hayashar.
+That alone is eye-opening for non-frum Jews.